medelman17/hotchpot/README.md

-# Xertz
+# Hotchpot

-Xertz is a proof of concept.
+Hotchpot is a proof of concept.
 Right now, it's fairly limited.
 It can take some SDL and turn it into a production-grade, cloud-native, serverless, fluent, graphql api.
 But, other than that, not much.
 But it's early days.

 ## Why?